-With food-heavy events like Halloween and Thanksgiving around the corner, you might be busy prepping for the big day, cooking up a storm…and watching your dog snarf up any treats, candy, or bits of dropped food from the floor.
+With food-heavy events like Halloween and Thanksgiving, you might be busy cooking up a storm…and watching your dog snarf up any treats, candy, or bits of dropped food from the floor.
 Which, as funny as it might be to watch, could lead to them overeating or eating too fast – and ending up with a bad case of dog bloat.
+(Resulting in a ruined Thanksgiving dinner or Halloween party as you rush your buddy to an emergency vet clinic instead of enjoying your evening.)

 Dog bloat, sadly, is a potentially life-threatening condition.
 So it’s important to know the signs and symptoms to watch out for – and to figure out where your buddy’s been sneaking in those extra bites, licks, and tastes.
 Let’s dive right in.